- Written by -

 Improving Site Content and Features Has Been Was A Low Priority

-I deeply apologize to all distance learning educators and web site technicians and web site programmers for taking this huge tangent from developing WLTRes "better" since March 2010.
-I apologize to you all for not having "something better to show you by now."
-Why?
+Therefore as of 2010 and to-date I continue to deeply apologize to all distance learning educators and web site technicians and web site programmers for taking this huge tangent from developing my WLTRes site "better" since March 2010.
+I apologize to you all who have been highly interested in distance learning for not having "something better to show you by now."
+For what other reasons has this been so?

 - Written by -